hlotvonen/glyph-drawing-club/README.md

 Glyph Drawing Club
 =====================

 [GlyphDrawing.club](http://www.glyphdrawing.club/) is a contemporary text art editor that supports any font and glyph.
-It can be used for making custom modular typography, illustrations, concrete poetry and ASCII art and much more.
+It can be used for making custom modular typography, illustrations, concrete poetry, ASCII art and much more.

 ### Basic usage